shadow578/Yodel/README.md

 ## Download

+Yodel is automatically built using Github Actions. <br>
-Get the app from the [releases page](https://github.com/shadow578/Yodel/releases/latest).
+If you just want to download the apk, take a look at the [releases page](https://github.com/shadow578/Yodel/releases/latest). <br>
+If you want to know more about the build system, have a look [at the build guide](BUILDING.md)

 ## Issues, Feature Requests and Contributing